KeckObservatory/RemoteObserving/README.md

             TigerVNC Configuration file Version 1.0
             RemoteResize=0
             ```
+        - In order for sounds to work, you will need a local sound player.
+The
+          `aplay` tool is installed by default on many linux distributions, but
+          if yours does not have it, it is part of the ALAS package (often part
+          of `alas-utils` or a similar package in your package manager).
         - (optional) Install wmctrl (Used for auto-positioning VNC windows)
             ```
             sudo yum install epel-release